IEPTO2 (formerly IE2): Immersion Event on Performance Tuning and Optimization – Part 2

 - Also included in your registration fee are coffee, breakfast, snacks and lunch.
 On the registration page, please let us know if you are vegetarian (other dietary requirements are your own responsibility).

-- The Immersion Event will be held in the Courtyard Seattle Bellevue/Downtown.
+- The Immersion Event will be held in the Hilton Suites Chicago/Oak Brook.

-- The hotel has a special rate of US$199/night for the July/August events.
+- The hotel has a special rate from US$129/night, for a two-room suite!

 - You can access this special rate by using the hotel’s group registration link.